My Work History

 After 13 years in radio it was time for a change.
 Having become rather settled in Shipston I had developed the idea of starting my own business initially as a part time venture.

-Starting off as a sole trader the business grew gradually and by 2005 had become a Limited Company with employed staff.
+Starting off slowly as a sole trader the business grew steadily over a few years and by 2005 had become a Limited Company with several employed staff.